YK7188/YK_Lab/16-Mobile app configration/README.md

 # Objective

-Configure an app protection policy and observe how each configuration works.
+Configure an Intune App Protection Policy (MAM only) and observe how each configuration behaves on unmanaged iOS devices.

+---

+# Notes about testing

+- Testing was performed on unmanaged iOS devices using Intune App Protection Policies (MAM only).
+- Behavior may differ between Microsoft apps even when the same App Protection Policy is applied.

 ---